 Select one of the available size options

-The cursor can also be tweaked from the Terminal tab's experimental settings.
+You can also adjust the cursor from the Terminal tab’s experimental settings.
 The Cursor Shape section allows you to select a different shape for the blinking cursor.

 Select a shape for your cursor

-In the Cursor Colors section of the Terminal tab, you can select the experimental setting Use Color to choose a custom color for your cursor by inserting its RGB decimal color code.
-We were able to find an extensive list of codes here, but you can also use a search engine to find your favorite color, and the box under the option helps by offering a real-time preview of your choice.
-The Inverse Color option turns your cursor to a color complementary to the chosen background color.
-Once this option is selected, the cursor automatically changes color whenever you change the background color.
+Under Cursor Colors (still in the Terminal tab), you can select Use Color and enter a custom RGB decimal value to color your cursor.
+There’s an extensive list of codes here, but you can also use a search engine to find your favorite color, and the box under the option helps by offering a real-time preview of your choice.
+The Inverse Color option automatically adjusts the cursor to have the complementary color to the one of your chosen background.
+Whenever you change the background color, the cursor changes accordingly.

 Select a color for your cursor